PlanktoScope/device-pkgs/core/host/README.md

 # core/host
-PlanktoScope host environment descriptions
+PlanktoScope host environment

 This directory contains descriptions of resources ambiently provided by the PlanktoScope's base operating system, independently of any package deployments.
+This directory also includes some files used by low-level system services.